Navid200/xDrip/docs/Nightscout/StopVM.md

 ## Stopping or starting the virtual machine
 [Google Cloud Nightscout](./GoogleCloud.md) >> Stop and start virtual machine

 You may need to stop a virtual machine if you cannot meet the free tier requirements, which allow only one virtual machine to be running at a time.
-Or, your instance may stop because of an intrruption in [payments](./NS_FreeTier.md).
+Additionally, your instance may stop due to an interruption in [payments](./NS_FreeTier.md).
 Keep in mind that if a virtual machine running Nightscout is stopped, its IP address will change when you start it again.

 To stop a virtual machine, go to the [compute engine](./ComputeEngine.md).